top of page

 The verb 'beguile' has an etymology rooted in Old English and Old French.
 It can be traced back to the Old English word 'beguflan,' which meant 'to deceive' or 'to cheat.'
 This Old English term later evolved into 'beguilen' in Middle English, taking on additional meanings related to charming or captivating through persuasion or manipulation.
 The influence of Old French, particularly the word 'beguiler,' which means 'to deceive' or 'to cheat,' also played a role in shaping the word's meaning.
 As a result, 'beguile' encompasses the dual sense of charming or captivating someone through artful persuasion while also potentially deceiving them.
 The etymology of 'beguile' reflects its historical journey from notions of deception to a broader range of meanings related to charming and captivating through clever or persuasive means.

-Find the meaning of beguile
+Quiz: Find the meaning of the verb beguile:

 Try Again!